 If your complaint isn’t resolved by the teacher or SEND leads you can ask for a meeting with the Head Teacher.

-If this still doesn’t resolve your complaint you can contact the Co-Chairs of governors, David Chater and or David Galliers for both schools.
+If this still doesn’t resolve your complaint you can contact the Chair of governors.

 The following outside agencies are supporting both schools:

 |SEND Supported||Jules McLean||Jules McLean|

 |Occupational Therapist/Medical||NHS staff as available||NHS staff as available|